Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Introduction

 These asymptotics, which were subsequently heuristically derived in \cite{ori2013,sela}, are indeed rigorously recovered here.
 Furthermore, as mentioned above, our results extend the works in the physics literature in various directions.
 Notably, we obtain the asymptotics of the radiation field along the future null infinity $\I$ for horizon-penetrating, compactly supported initial data:

 Here $I^{(1)}_0[\psi]$ is the Newman--Penrose constant of a \textit{singular} time integral of $\psi$ and depends on the global properties of the initial data (see Sections \ref{sec:TheNewHorizonHairH01Psi} and \ref{sec:GeometricOriginOfTheNewHair}).
 We remark that the horizon charge $H_0[\psi]$ of a scalar perturbation that is initially localized near the event horizon in fact appears in the asymptotic behavior along $\I$.
 In other words, observations along null infinity (that is, arbitrarily far from the event horizon) can in principle be used to measure the charge $H_0[\psi]$ associated to in-falling observers at the horizon.
-This might be thought of as a ``leakage'' of horizon information to null infinity and hence could, in principle, be measured by gravitational detectors.
+This might be thought of as a ``leakage'' of horizon information to null infinity and hence could, in principle, be measured by gravitational detectors demonstrating \textit{a new observational signature for extremal black holes }\cite{extremal-prl}.

 \paragraph{Outline of the introduction} We finish this brief introductory subsection with an outline of the remaining sections in the introduction.
 In Section \ref{sec:TheWaveEquationOnBlackHolesBackgrounds}, we review the key mechanisms behind the existence of late-time tails in the asymptotics of scalar fields on sub-extremal black holes.
 In Section \ref{sec:PhysicalImportanceOfExtremalBlackHoles} we list various works which emphasize the importance of the dynamics of extremal black holes and hence serve as a motivation for the work of the present paper.
 In Section \ref{sec:TheHorizonInstabilityOfExtremalBlackHoles} we provide a review of the horizon instability of extremal black holes and in Section \ref{sec:PreviousWorksOnLateTimeAsymptoticsOnERN} we discuss the physics literature that is relevant to our problem.